technicated/swift-evolution/proposals/YYYY-variadic-generics.md

 // someAnimals.sort(\.name, \.age, \.weight)
 //                  ^~~~~~
 ```
-This is because parameters passed to variadic functions must **all** resolve to
-the *same* concrete type.
+This is because, like said in the introduction, parameters passed to variadic functions must **all** resolve to the *same* concrete type.

-This example might again seem similar to the `zip` one, but is actually
-different in that in this case Variadic Generics are not used "directly" in the
-function signature, but instead to construct another type that depends on them
-i.e. `KeyPath<Element, T>`.
+This example might again seem similar to the `zip` one.
+The difference in this case is that here Variadic Generics are not used "directly" in the function signature, but instead to construct another type that depends on them i.e. `KeyPath<Element, T>`.
 \
 \
 Reference: [Emulating variadic generics in Swift @ Swift Forums](https://forums.swift.org/t/emulating-variadic-generics-in-swift/20046)